 The unique Heathrow pod system – which started life as a Bristol University project – was developed by UK company Ultra and BAA and consists of 21 low energy, battery powered, driverless, zero emission vehicles capable of carrying four passengers and their luggage along a dedicated 3.8km guide way.

-The pods will carry the 500,000 passengers traveling between the Terminal 5 Business Car Park and the main terminal each year, giving them a smooth and virtually silent five minute ride.
+The pods will carry the 500,000 passengers travelling between the Terminal 5 Business Car Park and the main terminal each year, giving them a smooth and virtually silent five minute ride.
 The journey is on demand and non-stop from start to destination at the touch of a computer screen.